Note: This was previously named "Azure AD."

-How does Azure work with Envoy?
+How does Entra ID work with Envoy?

 Employee Provisioning

-Step Two: Enable Envoy + Azure AD
+Step 1: Enable Envoy + Entra ID

 Under Directory and SSO click on Directory Settings.

-Click Install under Microsoft Azure AD.
+Click Install under Microsoft Entra AD.

 Choose from one of the following options for syncing employees to your directory and click Save: